akashmore1/CSS-Concepts-Everything/Background-and-Images/README.md

 #### background-origin property:

 1. background-origin property is similar like box-sizing property, only values are same.
-2. In box-sizing, we add all pading and border values in overall width, with value of '**background-origin: border-box;**'.
+2. In box-sizing, we add all pading and border values in overall width, with value of '**_background-origin: border-box;_**'.
 3. In order to understand background-origin, give dotted border to any background-image.
 4. If image has extra height than height of container, then when we give dashed border we see that image is bigger at top bottom so dashed border contains image part.
 But on left and right image part is not in dashed border as there is no excess part of image width wise.
 5. This is exactly what we can control with background-origin property.
-6. if we give **background-origin: border-box;**, then image is completely present in dashed border, event if its size is more than container.
+6. if we give **_background-origin: border-box;_**, then image is completely present in dashed border, event if its size is more than container.
-7. If we give **background-origin: content-box;**, then image will have blank space within dashed border and inside image as well.
+7. If we give **_background-origin: content-box;_**, then image will have blank space within dashed border and inside image as well.
 Because this value gives some padding to image this happens.
-8. If we give **background-origin: padding-box;**, we will get default behaviour of image which is explained in point no. 4.
+8. If we give **_background-origin: padding-box;_**, we will get default behaviour of image which is explained in point no. 4.

 #### background-clip property:

 1. In all background-origin case, some part of image will be contained in dashed border.
-In order to clip image from dashed border, we use **background-clip** property.
+In order to clip image from dashed border, we use **_background-clip_** property.
-2. When we apply **background-clip: border-box;**, we get same behaviour as background-origin: border-box;
+2. When we apply **_background-clip: border-box;_**, we get same behaviour as background-origin: border-box;
-3. But when we apply **background-clip: padding-box;**, we get behaviour where no part of image(top, left, bottom, right) is present in dashed border.
+3. But when we apply **_background-clip: padding-box;_**, we get behaviour where no part of image(top, left, bottom, right) is present in dashed border.
-4. When we apply **background-clip: content-box;**, image will get clipped before padding.
+4. When we apply **_background-clip: content-box;_**, image will get clipped before padding.
 It will not reach to dashed border.

 #### background-attachment property:

 1. This is a property, we rarely use, or not use at all.
 2. It is used todefine how scrolling will behave in a container that has background image.
-3. This property will allow use to use 'fixed, local, scroll' as values.
+3. This property will allow use to use '**_fixed, local, scroll_**' as values.

 #### background shorthand:

-1. Use **background: url() left 10% top 10%/cover no-repeat border-box padding-box fixed** as shorthand to all we leart above.
+1. Use **_background: url() left 10% top 10%/cover no-repeat border-box padding-box fixed_** as shorthand to all we leart above.
-2. Here the order is **background: background-image('Image path') background-position/background-size background-repeat background-origin background-clip background-attachment.**
+2. Here the order is **_background: background-image('Image path') background-position/background-size background-repeat background-origin background-clip background-attachment._**
 3. Here if we don't assign any value to background-clip, it we take value of border-origin by default.
 4. It's okay if we don't assign any value to background-attachment;